locka99/cpp-to-rust-book/setting_up_rust/index.md

 If you prefer manual installation of Rust then there are packages and instructions on the [Rust site](https://www.rust-lang.org/en-US/downloads.html) for this purpose.

-Just be aware that Rust has a fairly fast release cycle so you probably only want to do this if you have a reason to choose a specific version of Rust and stick with it.
-Otherwise you may find yourself uninstalling and reinstalling a new version6 weeks later all over again.
+Just be aware that Rust updates from time to time so you probably only want to do this if you have a reason to choose a specific version of Rust and stick with it.

-TODO
+Otherwise you may find yourself uninstalling and reinstalling a new version 6 weeks later all over again.

 ## Setting up a debugger